YinHK-gameDev/unity-learn/user interface/UI Toolkit/Runtime UI/README.md

 To render UI and react to input from the users in the Game view, **connect the UI Document assets to a Panel Settings asset by a UI Document component**.

 Every UI Document component references a UI Document asset (**`.uxml` file**) that defines the UI and a Panel Settings asset that renders it.
-You can connect more than one UI Document asset to a single Panel Settings asset.
+You can **connect more than one UI Document asset to a single Panel Settings asset**.

 ### Configure a panel
 A **Panel Settings** asset defines a **panel** in the Scene.
 The panel provides the **root visual element**